 - Twenty-four hours (24) of graduate coursework

 - Non-Thesis Option:

-- A research paper.
-(See MCL graduate handbook
+- A revised research paper.
+(See WLC graduate handbook

 - Thesis Option: